Santner, Latham back in New Zealand ODI squad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Wicketkeeper-batsman Tom Latham and seam-bowling allrounder Colin de Grandhomme, who were both rested for the ODIs against Sri Lanka, also return to the side for the first three ODIs against India.
+Wicketkeeper-batsman Tom Latham and seam-bowling all-rounder Colin de Grandhomme, who were both rested for the ODIs against Sri Lanka, also return to the side for the first three One-Day Internationals against India.

 Doug Bracewell, who did not play a single ODI against Sri Lanka, was retained in the squad.
 New Zealand coach Gary Stead said he was impressed with the performances of Bracewell and Santner in the T20I in Auckland.